waiwai9930/InputShare/README.md

 ## Usage

-You firstly need to enable the __Developer Settings__ of your device.
+You firstly need to enable the __Developer Settings__ of your Android device.

 For wired connection:

 1. Enable the __USB Debugging__ in the __Developer Settings__ page
 2. Connect your device with computer via a USB cable
-3. Just run the script with `python main.py` and skip steps
+3. Just run the executable and skip the pairing and connecting steps
 4. Enjoy your mouse and keyboard on Android device

 For wireless connection:

 1. Enable the __Wireless Debugging__ in the Developer Settings page
-2. Run the script with `python main.py`
+2. Run the executable
-3. Open __Pair device with pairing code__ option and input the IP address and port and the pairing code into the pairing tab of connecting window
+3. On your Android device: Open __Pair device with pairing code__ option and input the IP address and port and the pairing code into the pairing tab of connecting window
 4. Input the IP address and port in the main __Wireless Debugging__ into the connecting tab of connection window
 5. Enjoy your mouse and keyboard on Android device